Edward-Upton/CS261-Software-Engineering/data-analysis/README.md

 ### textSentiment

-This function take a string of text as input, and retrieves the sentiment of the text.
+This function take a string of text as input, and retrieves the sentiment of the text using a textblob instance.

     Parameters:
     text (String): The text for which the sentiment will be analysed.